 upper waypoint

-A special primary election is underway for an East Bay congressional seat vacated by Eric Swalwell.
+Aisha Wahab jumped out to a big lead in early results Tuesday night in a special election for an East Bay congressional seat vacated by Eric Swalwell.

 Former Democratic United States Representative Eric Swalwell at the SEIU-United Service Workers West (SEIU-USWW)'s Gubernatorial Candidate Worker Forum at Meruelo Studios in Los Angeles, California, on Jan.
 10, 2026.
 Sen. Aisha Wahab and Dublin Mayor Melissa Hernandez will face off in the November general election to determine who wins Swalwell's seat for the next four-year term.
 (Etienne Laurent/AFP via Getty Images)

-A total of 11 candidates have thrown their hat in the ring for the race, but only the top two finishers, regardless of party, will move on to a special general election to determine who earns the seat scheduled for Aug.
+A total of 11 candidates threw their hats in the ring for the race, but only the top two finishers, regardless of party, will move on to a special general election to determine who earns the seat scheduled for Aug.
 18.

 If one candidate secures more than 50% of the votes in the primary, however, they will win the seat outright.